York is a centre of research excellence in Roman, Medieval and Historical archaeology.

 - Caitlin Kitchener (Associate Lecturer in Historical Archaeology)

 - Aleksandra McClain (Senior Lecturer in Medieval Archaeology)

 - John Schofield (Professor of Archaeology)

-- Stephanie Wynne-Jones (Senior Lecturer in Archaeology, Deputy Head of Department)
+- Stephanie Wynne-Jones (Professor of Archaeology, Deputy Head of Department)